777arc/textbook/content/channel_coding.rst

 - **Soft decision decoding** – uses the soft values
 - **Hard decision decoding** – uses only the 1's and 0's

-Soft is more effective because you are using all of the information at your disposal, but soft is also much more complicated to implement.
+Soft is more robust because you are using all of the information at your disposal, but soft is also much more complicated to implement.
 The Hamming Codes we talked about used hard decisions, convolutional codes tend to use soft.

 ***************************
 Shannon Limit